dannybauman/30-day-map-challenge-2025/README.md

 This project tackles the **[#30DayMapChallenge](https://30daymapchallenge.com/)** using AI as both creative partner and primary developer.
 Every November, the challenge presents 30 unique cartographic themes, one per day.
 This project explores how frontier AI models and development platforms can transform map concepts into interactive visualizations, with a focus on comparative analysis across multiple platforms.

-**Core Philosophy**: Batch prompt across platforms, let them cook in parallel, document everything.
+**Idea**: Batch prompt across platforms, let them cook in parallel, document everything.

 ---